nndpznn/SpaceNewsClone/about.md

 Developed by Nolan Nguyen and Matthew Savitt.

+Credit to ChatGPT for enabling Matt's idea of creating a shooting star background for both of our lists.

 ## About the API
 * This API provides articles and associated images for relevant space news, as well as official status reports from the International Space Station.